vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 ---
 ### Home Assistant

-From Home Assistant, you can create buttons on your dashboard and send a MQTT events to a specific topic.
+From Home Assistant, you can create buttons on your dashboard and send a MQTT events with a specific copied IR signal to the IR device topic.

 <img src="images_infrared/ha_mqtt_button.png" alt="Home Assistant button send MQTT event" width="400px">